reserve-protocol/reserve-index-dtf/README.md

 It is the job of governance to ensure the Folio supply does not grow beyond 1e36 supply.

-Exchange rates / prices are assumed to be up to 1e54.
+Exchange rates / prices are permitted to be up to 1e54.

 ### Weird ERC20s